-- Application shall allow for users to create and login to a personal account. - The user shall be able to load datasets from a variety of supported formats from their device to a database. - The user shall be able to select an active dataset from the datasets they've uploaded to the database. - The user shall be able to select from supported whereabouts algorithms based on their current user type. - Based on the currently selected whereabout algorithm the user should be able to create a query from a selection of query types. - Query creation should allow the user to select subsets of data from the active dataset if desired. - The interface should allow for query creation/configuration through interaction with the visualization space/window. - The application interface should attempt to constrain queries that would otherwise be uncomputable within the listed constraint time as seen in the constraint section below. - Visualization will take several forms depending on the current user type and whereabout algorithm (i.e. map overlay, 2D, and 3D white-space backgrounds).
+- Application shall allow for users to create and login to a personal account. - The user shall be able to load datasets in a defined format from their device to a database. - The user shall be able to select an active dataset from the datasets they have uploaded to the database previously. - The user shall be able to select from supported whereabouts algorithms based on their current user type. - Based on the currently selected whereabout algorithm the user should be able to create a query from a selection of query types. - Query creation should allow the user to select subsets of data from the active dataset if desired. - The interface should allow for query creation/configuration through interaction with the visualization space/window. - The application interface should attempt to constrain queries that would otherwise be uncomputable within the listed constraint time as seen in the constraint section below. - Visualization will take several forms depending on the current user type and whereabout algorithm (i.e. map overlay and 2D mapping).